uptick/pymyob/README.md

 ```

 Cache `cred.state` somewhere.
 You'll use this to rebuild the `PartnerCredentials` instance later.
 Redirect the user to `cred.url`.
-There, they will need to log in to MYOB and authorise partnership with your app<sup>[1](#footnote1)</sup>.
+There, they will need to log in to MYOB and authorise partnership with your app<sup id="a1">[1](#f1)</sup>.
 Once they do, they'll be redirected to the Redirect Uri you supplied.

 At the url they're redirected to, rebuild the `PartnerCredentials` then pick the verifier out of the request and use it to verify the credentials.
 ```